liyizhou/charter/wg-rg-relations.md

 envisioned now; could develop, though.
 * "import": specs that the other WG works on will be used by ours.
 * "export": we could do some work that would benefit that other WG.
+* "consult": actively obtain input from the other WG (for watching or importing).

 <!-- ## "Transport protocol" area of work -->

 ## Working groups, Research Groups

-* Name: TCPM, TSVWG, QUIC
+* Name: TCPM, TSVWG, QUIC, AVTcore
 * Work: Transport protocol innovations
 * Issue in other group: What new transport protocol mechanisms provide benefits that cannot be had with a classical transport